Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Georgia offers a significant sales and use tax exemption on qualified high-technology data center equipment.
-This incentive directly reduces the capital investment required for new builds and major hardware refreshes.
+Tax Advantage For Data Centers: Georgia offers a significant sales and use tax exemption on qualifying data center equipment.
+This incentive directly lowers the capital expenditure required for deploying new hardware or expanding an existing footprint.

 Natural Disaster Risk

-Atlanta has a moderate natural disaster risk profile with a FEMA National Risk Index score of 54.66, as of September 2025.
-Its inland location protects it from the most severe hurricane and coastal flooding events that affect other regional hubs.
+Atlanta has a moderate natural disaster risk profile, with a national risk score of 54.66 out of 100 as of September 2025.
+Its inland location protects it from the most severe coastal threats.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business